Constraining primordial non-Gaussianity from DESI DR1 quasars and Planck PR4 CMB Lensing: Conclusions

 A similar analysis to the one presented here was previously performed using the \emph{Quaia} quasar sample \citep{fabbian2025} and combining $C_\ell^{\kappa g}$ and $C_\ell^{gg}$ to obtain $f_{\mathrm{NL}}=-28^{+26}_{-24}$ for $p=1.6$ and $f_{\mathrm{NL}}=-20^{+19}_{-18}$ for $p=1.0$, and $f_\mathrm{NL}=-13.8^{+26.7}_{-25}$ when using the cross-correlation alone (and $p=1$). \emph{Quaia} is a photometric catalog of $1.3$ million quasars covering nearly the full sky.
 Notably, our DESI DR1 spectroscopic sample, which only covers $\sim 17\%$ of the sky and relies exclusively on $C_\ell^{\kappa g}$, achieves comparable constraining power.
 This highlights the impressive constraining power of DESI, which will only grow with upcoming data releases.
 At the same time, our constraints are weaker than the tightest bounds from LSS, which come from the $3$D power spectrum of DESI DR1 QSOs and LRGs, which yield $f_{\mathrm{NL}}=-3\pm 9$ \citep{chaussidon2024}.

 In Sec.~\ref{sec:optw}, we derived the optimal weights for $C_\ell^{\kappa g}$ to maximize the \fnl{} signal.
-This optimal weighting scheme improves the constraints by only $4$–$5\%$, smaller than the $10$–$15\%$ gain typically achieved in three-dimensional power spectrum analyses.
+This optimal weighting scheme improves the constraints by $5-10\%$, similar but somewhat smaller than the gain typically achieved in three-dimensional power spectrum analyses.
+Furthermore, the best fits shift by $\sim 0.5-1\sigma$.
 Tests with a synthetic data vector and alternative tomographic binning (Sec.~\ref{sec:optw_tests}) suggest that most of the additional information from the redshift evolution of the PNG signal is already captured by splitting the sample into tomographic bins, which is the baseline configuration of this analysis.
 Finally, we test the impact of freeing the primordial power spectrum parameters $A_\mathrm{s}$ and $n_\mathrm{s}$, finding that our \fnl{} constraints remain completely consistent.

 We presented a cosmological analysis of the large-scale clustering of DESI DR1 spectroscopically confirmed quasars, aimed at constraining the \fnl{} parameter, while a full cosmological interpretation of the sample is provided in the companion paper \citep{de2025cosmology}.
 Our constraints on PNG, which proved to be very stable against many analysis variations (see Fig.~\ref{fig:comparison}), are statistically weaker than those from three-dimensional power-spectrum analyses, as the measurement remains noise-dominated on the large scales that carry most of the information.
 However, this situation will improve significantly with future DESI data releases, which will offer greater statistical power, cover a larger sky area, and access additional scales where the \fnl{} signal is strongest.
 The inclusion of the quasar auto-correlation will further enhance constraining power, provided that imaging systematics are well understood and under control.